-- A7.17 We consider that "conditions or procedures for contract termination" should be interpreted broadly.
+We consider that "conditions or procedures for contract termination" should be interpreted broadly.
 In particular, we consider that, as well as covering industry practices and a CP's provider's contractual conditions, a CP's provider's internal processes may also be procedures that potentially provide a disincentive to switch providers.
 Such internal processes need not necessarily be in writing, as it is their effect that is relevant, rather than their form.
-In addition, we consider that behaviour of individual customer service agents that is inconsistent with a CP's provider's written or established conditions or procedures could itself amount to a breach of condition C1.3 C1.8 in certain circumstances; for example, if it demonstrated a failure by the CP provider to have sufficient procedures in place to ensure agents are properly trained, or for monitoring their compliance with the internal procedures. - A7.18 We consider that to act as a "disincentive" a condition or procedure does not necessarily have to prevent an end-user a customer from terminating (although it may do so).
-A condition or procedure could cause unreasonable effort, hassle or undue difficulty when seeking to terminate a contract such that it acts as a disincentive for a customer even if that end-user ultimately still completes a switch of provider. - A7.19 We recognise that some end-users customers contacting CPs-providers about ending their services will have chosen to do so in order to have a conversation about any offers or options available to them and to take advantage of any discounts that the CP provider might provide as a result of those conversations.
-This can be beneficial to the consumers customers concerned, and we are not seeking to prevent these conversations for those end-users customers who wish to have them.
+In addition, we consider that behaviour of individual customer service agents that is inconsistent with a CP's provider's written or established conditions or procedures could itself amount to a breach of Condition C1.3 C1.8 in certain circumstances; for example, if it demonstrated a failure by the CP provider to have sufficient procedures in place to ensure agents are properly trained, or for monitoring their compliance with the internal procedures.

+- A6.19 We consider that to act as a "disincentive" a condition or procedure does not necessarily have to prevent an end-user a customer from terminating (although it may do so).
+A condition or procedure could cause unreasonable effort, hassle or undue difficulty when seeking to terminate a contract such that it acts as a disincentive for a customer even if that end-user customer ultimately still completes a switch of provider. - A6.20 We recognise that some end-users customers contacting CPS-providers about ending their services will have chosen to do so in order to have a conversation about any offers or options available to them and to take advantage of any discounts that the CPP provider might provide as a result of those conversations.
+This can be beneficial to the consumers concerned, and we are not seeking to prevent these conversations for those end-users customers who wish to have them.
 However, we are also aware that other end-users customers want to terminate their services without having these conversations and in those circumstances prolonged retention activity may act as a disincentive.
-CPs
+CPS Providers should consider the needs of these end-users customers within their conditions and procedures to ensure that they do not act as a disincentive against changing CP provider.